olayinkaraheem/park-commerce/README.md

 # park-commerce

-Park-commerce is a light-weight application written to implement Coupon feature of an e-commerce product.
+Park-commerce is a light-weight application written to implement a flexible Coupon feature of an e-commerce solution.